shomal/tag-checker-spoke/README.md

 How to run:
-1. Download 'tagChecker.js' file and navigate to the downloaded notification.
+1. Clone this project into a folder and navigate to the folder.
-2. Open file with a code editor e.g. Notepad++, VS Code..
-3. Replace '' with a paragraph or sentence in line 78 of tagChecker.js.
-[This is the paragraph to check tags for]
+2. Run 'npm start' in terminal to install dependencies
-4. Type node .\tagChecker.js in the terminal to run.
+3. Run 'npm test' in terminal to run the unit tests.

+Dependencies:
+Jest: 27.3.1